tiepdotme/serenade-wind/_posts/2020-08-20-sailing-resume-sequel.md

 ## Life Highlights

- - in the company of kitties throughout the islands of Greece
  - setting up a finance tracking spreadsheet (learned my lesson from tallying expenses manually during BVI trip)
  - bus tour of Kefalonia spoken completely in Russian
  - sundowners that began at 22:00 aboard *Nefertiti*